DinoChiesa/Apigee-Java-WsSec-Username-Token/README.md

-# Java Callout for WS-Security Username Token
+# Apigee Java Callout for WS-Security Username Token

-This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that inserts a username token that complies with WS-Security standard into a SOAP message.
+This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee, that inserts a username token that complies with WS-Security standard into a SOAP message.

 ## Disclaimer